-any mother who has tried knows that, when she first teaches her children how to perform simple household tasks (bed-making, dishwashing, cleaning) it requires far more time to teach the children to do such work and to supervise their doing it than to do the work herself.
+Any mother who has tried knows that, when she first teaches her children how to perform simple household tasks (bed-making, dishwashing, cleaning) it requires far more time to teach the children to do such work and to supervise their doing it than to do the work herself.
 That was precisely the situation that confronted the Administration.

 Hundreds of pictures portrayed “mother UNRRA” teaching her “children” how to “perform simple household tasks.”
-Photographers extensively recorded the training classes organized in the camps, showing women gardening, spinning, or sewing, and men learning carpentry or using bricks and mortar.
+Photographers extensively recorded the training classes organized in the camps, showing women gardening, spinning, or sewing, and men learning carpentry or using bricks and mortar (Figure 8.5).
 In many other pictures DPs were on duty in the kitchen, in the garden, in the school or in the hospital, contributing to the assembly center’s life and “learning by doing.”
 Photographs contributed to presenting employment programs and vocational training as the best remedies against apathy and idleness, which were deemed typical illnesses of uprooted people.
 Portraits of women and men at work visualized how people who had been “diagnosed” as passive and careless were being reshaped into self-sustaining individuals.
 Rehabilitation through work was rooted in the distant past of humanitarianism, but it acquired a specific meaning in UNRRA-administered DP camps, since it was regarded as crucial in transforming putatively apathetic and indolent refugees into people who “could again face the world as free human beings.”
 This process turned out to be particularly important when the massive repatriation of displaced persons ceased to be an option and Westward resettlement became the only solution.

 Fig. 8.5 Here

 UNRRA regarded work as the core of the rehabilitation process, and photography was intended to document this by showing how committed the refugees and how effective the agency’s educational programs were.
-These pictures were meant an integral part of UNRRA’s humanitarian narrative, because work was the essence of rehabilitation, and rehabilitation was the essence of humanitarianism.
+These pictures were meant as an integral part of UNRRA’s humanitarian narrative, because work was the essence of rehabilitation, and rehabilitation was the essence of humanitarianism.
 As the organization’s famous motto asserted: “help the people to help themselves.”